thunderer/Shortcode/README.md

 assert($result === $processor->process($text);
 ```

-Shortcodes can be aliased to reuse same handler:
+Shortcodes can be aliased to reuse the same handler:

 ```php
 $handlers = new HandlerContainer();